timo-sisus/Power-Inspector/README.md

 ### How To Install

 Installing Power Inspector is done using the Asset Store window inside of Unity.
-Open the Asset Store window using the menu item **Window > Asset Store**.
+1. Open the Asset Store window using the menu item Window \> Asset Store.
-Find the listing for Power Inspector in **My Assets**.
+2. Find the listing for Power Inspector in My Assets.
-Click the **Download** button, then wait for the download to finish.
-If you don’t see a Download button next to the asset listing, you can **move on to the next step**.
+3. Click the Download button, then wait for the download to finish.
+If you don’t see a Download button next to the asset listing, you can move on to the next step.
-Click **Import** and wait until the loading bar disappears and the **“Import Unity Package” dialog** opens.
+4. Click Import and wait until the loading bar disappears and the “Import Unity Package” dialog opens.
-Click **Import**, then wait until the loading bar disappears.
-You should **not** change what items are ticked on the window, unless you know what you’re doing, because that could mess up the installation.
+5. Click Import, then wait until the loading bar disappears.
+You should not change what items are ticked on the window, unless you know what you’re doing, because that could mess up the installation.
-If you see a dialog prompt about performing an **API Update**, click the button labeled “**I made backup.
-Go ahead!**”
+6. If you see a dialog prompt about performing an API Update, click the button labeled “I made backup.
+Go ahead!”

-Power Inspector should now be installed and all **ready to use**!

-If you run into any issues during installation, please refer to the Troubleshooting page.

-To learn how start using Power Inspector, refer to the Getting Started page.

 ## Getting Started

 ### Opening The Power Inspector Window

 Use the menu item **Window > General > Power Inspector** to open the Power Inspector Window.
-You can also open a new Power Inspector window using the keyboard shortcut **Ctrl+Shift+T **(**Cmd+Shift+T** on macOS).
+You can also open a new Power Inspector window using the keyboard shortcut **Ctrl+Shift+T**(**Cmd+Shift+T** on macOS).

 ![](https://docs.sisus.co/wp-content/uploads/2019/04/OpeningPowerInspector.png)